Parenthood (2010 TV series): Broadcast history

 In the aftermath of Maura Tierney's departure, the premiere date that was originally set for September 23, 2009, was moved to March 1, 2010, at 9:00 p.m., but it was again delayed to the following day at 10:00 p.m. in the aftermath of The Jay Leno Show cancellation and 2010 Tonight Show conflict, requiring the return of scripted programming to the later time slot.
 The series premiered on March 2, 2010, at 10:00 p.m., on NBC, following The Biggest Loser.
 The series premiere was dedicated to the memory of Nora O'Brien, a vice president at NBC, who died on the set of Parenthood on April 29, 2009, after collapsing from an aneurysm.

-On April 20, 2010, Parenthood was renewed for a second season by NBC, as reported by Variety.
+In April 2010, Parenthood was renewed for a second season by NBC.
 The second season premiered September 14, 2010.
-Later that year on November 15, it was announced that Parenthood would be moving to Mondays at 10/9c beginning March 7.
-However, due to an overhaul of NBC's Law & Order: Los Angeles putting the show on an indefinite hiatus, the network announced on January 18, 2011, that Parenthood would remain in the Tuesday 10/9c time slot.
+Later that year in November, it was announced that Parenthood would be moving to Mondays at 10:00 pm beginning March 7.
+However, due to an overhaul of NBC's Law & Order: Los Angeles putting the show on an indefinite hiatus, the network announced in January 2011, that Parenthood would remain in the Tuesday 10:00 pm time slot.

-On May 12, 2011, Parenthood was renewed for a third season and premiered at 10:00 p.m. on September 13.
-On May 10, 2012, NBC renewed Parenthood for a 15-episode fourth season.
-On April 26, 2013, NBC renewed Parenthood for a fifth season, with 22 episodes.
+In May 2011, Parenthood was renewed for a third season and premiered at 10:00 p.m. on September 13.
+In May 2012, NBC renewed Parenthood for a 15-episode fourth season.
+In April 2013, NBC renewed Parenthood for a fifth season, with 22 episodes.
 On May 11, 2014, NBC renewed Parenthood for a sixth and final season, with 13 episodes, after a stand-off with the cast which has seen their episode guarantee reduced.

-On April 3, 2015, NickMom, a block carried as part of the American cable network Nick Jr., began to carry the series in cable syndication, mainly as part of weekend and weeknight blocks, until it ended operations on September 28, 2015.
-The rights have since moved to UP (which also carries Gilmore Girls repeats), uniting both of Lauren Graham's main series on the same network for cable syndication.

-Beginning on December 15, 2015, all six seasons of Parenthood were available for streaming on Netflix.
-Parenthood was removed from Netflix on September 25, 2019.
-Parenthood is currently streaming on Netflix and Hulu as of 2025.
+The series aired in cable syndication on NickMom in 2015.
+The rights were acquired by Up TV in 2016, where the series debuted on May 30 of that year.
+Parenthood was available for streaming on Netflix in the United States from 2011 to 2019.
+It returned to Netflix in select regions in June 2024.

-In August 2016, Katims was interviewed by TV Line about a potential revival of the series.
+In August 2016, Katims was interviewed by TVLine about a potential revival of the series.
 He said:"It would start at the moment when I feel like I have a story to tell", he admitted.
 "But the whole thing about Parenthood is the kids get a little older and their lives change and then there's more story to tell.
 I feel like that will happen at some point.
 And then it will be a question of, logistically, can we get the actors [back together] at the same time?
 And then we have to [find an outlet] that wants to [air] it."